 Though unrelated to public policy and political affairs, my experience IT as an technician has peaked my interests in the tech industry.
 I continue to explore ways in which I can use technology in conjunction with urban development, education, and public policy; to make the field as well as the work done within it more accessible to under-served and underprivileged communities.
 While at Brandeis, I served as the Undergraduate Representative to the Board of Trustees, the University Archives Student Assistant and Liaison, and the class of 2018’s Commencement Speaker.

 Eternally representing Queens, New York, I owe my upbringing to two resilient women; my mother Tina Smith, and my caretaker Sharon “Safta” Engle.
 My passion for social justice and coalition building between American-Jewish and Black communities is a direct result of their nurturing.
 I am an American-African male, and my pronouns are He, Him, His.

-Maggie McNeely earned a master’s degree with a concentration in Archives Management in December 2004 from Simmons College, and has worked at Brandeis University since 2005.
+Maggie McNeely earned her master’s degree with a concentration in Archives Management in December 2004 from Simmons College, and has worked at Brandeis University since 2005.
 In her time at Brandeis she has assisted researchers, taught classes, created exhibits, digitized materials, and acquired and managed archival collections for the Robert D. Farber University Archives & Special Collections at Brandeis University.
-Her participation in what would become the BBAC project was inspired by the student movement Ford Hall 2015.
+Her participation in what would become the BBAC project was inspired by the Ford Hall 2015 student movement.
 One of her primary objectives for this project is working toward creating a truly inclusive archive which accurately represents the history of the Brandeis community.